-Jez pretty much hits the nail on the head with his description of shoegazing pioneers Jesus and The Mary Chain.
-‘Idiosyncratic’, ‘difficult to get into initially’, ‘but then- so much to explore’, maybe he is part of the 1% of who are right about being a talented musician.
+Jez pretty much hits the nail on the head with his description of shoegazing pioneers Jesus and The Mary Chain: ‘idiosyncratic’, ‘difficult to get into initially’, ‘but then- so much to explore’.
+Maybe Jez in fact part of the 1% of who are right about being a talented musician.

 An abundance of Chemical Brothers references